QCD pressure: renormalization group optimized perturbation theory confronts lattice

 {\em Conclusions.} In this work we have compared RGOPT predictions regarding the QCD pressure with lattice data for the first time.
-Our NLO predictions for the central scale, $M=2\pi T$, turned out to compare very well for temperatures starting at $T \simeq 0.25 \, {\rm GeV}$ which lies within the nonperturbative regime ($\alpha_s \simeq 0.31$).
-This agreement persists up to $T= 1\, {\rm GeV}$, the highest value for the LQCD data \cite{LQCD2010}.
+Our NLO predictions for the central scale, $M=2\pi T$, turned out to compare very well for temperatures starting at $T \simeq 0.25 \, {\rm GeV}$ which lies within the relatively strong coupling regime ($\alpha_s \simeq 0.3$).
+This agreement persists up to $T= 1\, {\rm GeV}$, the highest value for the LQCD data of \cite{LQCD2010}.
 Furthermore, comparing our NLO results with those from NNLO HTLpt one observes that the consistent RG invariance properties native to the RGOPT are drastically attenuating the remnant scale dependence issue.
-While the striking agreement with lattice data of Ref. \cite{LQCD2010} in Fig.~\ref{PRGprescg} may be partly numerically accidental, variants of our prescription in Fig.~\ref{Pmu0bandg} still appear in very good agreement given our essentially NLO-based construction, as compared to the state-of-the-art perturbative higher order QCD.
-The differences of our results with higher $1 \, {\rm GeV}\lesssim T \lesssim 2\, {\rm GeV}$ LQCD data \cite{LQCD2018} are however visible.
+While the striking agreement with lattice data of \cite{LQCD2010} in Fig.~\ref{PRGprescg} may be partly numerically accidental, variants of our prescription in Fig.~\ref{Pmu0bandg} still appear in very good agreement given our essentially NLO-based construction, as compared to the state-of-the-art perturbative higher order QCD.
+The differences of our results with higher $1 \, {\rm GeV}\lesssim T \lesssim 2\, {\rm GeV}$ LQCD data\cite{LQCD2018} are however visible.
 Incidentally the LQCD results in \cite{LQCD2010} and in \cite{LQCD2018} appear to be in tension in their common range, while the trace anomaly shows more continuity, a feature that may call for more investigations independently of our results.
 Regarding the comparisons with $2+1$ flavor LQCD here illustrated, one may also keep in mind our presently not fully realistic approximation of $N_f= 3$ degenerate flavors.
-We recall also that owing to present technical difficulties in readily applying our machinery to the gluon sector, we have adopted a simple-minded strategy in which variational nonperturbative evaluations were carried out solely in the quark sector, supplemented by the purely perturbative NLO glue contribution.
-The apparent robustness of the results obtained in this way allows us to conclude that this simple prescription seems nevertheless appropriate to describe moderate to high-$T$ regimes starting at $T \simeq 0.25 \, {\rm GeV} \sim 1.5\, T_{pc}$.
-Finally we briefly mention that the NLO RG-improved properties exhibited here extend without degradation to sizeable chemical potential values (for some illustrations we refer to our companion paper \cite{companion}).
-The latter indicates the potential of our approach towards a more systematic exploration of both hot and dense QCD.\\
+We recall moreover that owing to present technical difficulties in readily applying our approach to the gluon sector, it is included as a purely perturbative NLO contribution on top of the variationally resummed quark contributions.
+While this simple prescription appears to describe fairly well the moderate to high-$T$ regimes $T \gtrsim 0.25 \, {\rm GeV} \sim 1.5\, T_{pc}$, beyond NLO one could not avoid to face the well-known infrared divergences from gluon contributions, calling for appropriate resummations.
+Finally we mention that the NLO RG-improved properties exhibited here extend without degradation to sizeable chemical potential values (for illustrations we refer to our companion paper \cite{companion}).
+The latter indicate the potential of our approach towards a more systematic exploration of both hot and dense QCD.

 {\em Acknowledgments}: We thank P. Petreczky for bringing the results of Ref.~\cite{LQCD2018} to our attention.
 M.B.P. and T.E.R. are partially supported by Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq-Brazil) and by Coordena\c c\~{a}o de Aperfei\c coamento de Pessoal de N\'{\i}vel Superior-(CAPES-Brazil)-Finance Code 001.
 This work was also financed in part by INCT-FNA (Process No. 464898/2014-5).